 - R.N.-B.S.-MSN: An MSN for R.N.s with a non-nursing baccalaureate degree.
 Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Nursing Administrator and Nursing Educator

-Please Note: Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in the MSN Education, FNP, or DNP programs must reside in Illinois, Indiana, Iowa, New Mexico or Wisconsin.
+Please Note: Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in the MSN Education, FNP, or DNP programs must reside in Illinois, Indiana, Iowa, Michigan, New Mexico or Wisconsin.
 Some restrictions apply to the MSN Administration program.
 To find out if this program is available in your area, click here to access the “Program Availability by State”.